Tobe Hoofman Farmstead

 The Tobe Hoofman Farmstead is a historic farm property in rural White County, Arkansas.
 It is located on the west side of Arkansas Highway 13 north of Judsonia and Arkansas Highway 157.
 The property includes a farmhouse, wellhouse, barn, and storm cellar on about 40 acre of land.
 The farmhouse is a vernacular 1 1/2-story wood-frame building, with a gable roof and a hip-roof porch with small gables over its access stairs.
 The wellhouse is a small wood-frame structure with a hip roof; the storm cellar is an earthen structure, mostly below ground, with a small above-ground access building.
-The barn is a transervse crib wood-frame structure with a gable roof.
+The barn is a transverse crib wood-frame structure with a gable roof.
 The farmstead was developed about 1910, and is a little-altered example of an early 20th-century farmstead.

 The property was listed on the National Register of Historic Places in 1992.